Why sing your own praises when you can have someone else do it for you, often better than you ever could?

 Size of Influencers To Look for Based on Your Budget

 It’s easy to assume that a higher follower count translates to better results, but that’s not always the case.
-In fact, smaller influencers often drive higher engagement rates.
+In fact, micro-influencers have higher engagement rates.

-Nano-influencers (1K–10K followers) are becoming increasingly popular among marketers, especially those with fewer ,than 500 followers seem to have the highest engagement rates at 2.53%,
+Nano-influencers (1K–10K followers) are becoming increasingly popular among marketers, especially those with fewer than 500 followers, who seem to have the highest engagement rates at 2.53%,

 Micro-influencers (10K–100K followers) are also popular because they offer a good balance between reach and authenticity, although their usage has slightly declined in recent years.